-The Go Fish in speech therapy is staple game for the busy SLP.
+The game Go Fish is a staple game for the busy speech pathologist.
 Kids love the game and you can adapt it to meet so many goals.
 Today, I want to share some new ways to play Go Fish in speech therapy.

 True Confessions From This SLP